 As a patient, and a mother, you deserve to have accurate information about prescription and over-the-counter drugs.
 You deserve to know what the pharmaceutical companies know about the safety of their drugs and their potential impact on you and your child.

-If you have been hurt by a prescription or over-the-counter drug during your pregnancy, then we encourage you to contact an experienced Cedar Rapids based class action attorney today for a free consultation.
+If you have been hurt by a prescription or over-the-counter drug during your pregnancy, then we encourage you to contact an experienced Cedar Rapids personal injury lawyer for a free consultation.
 You can reach us via this website or by calling 1-800-800-5678.